 The 2015 Fiduciary Proposal: A Retirement Ruckus

 A broker-dealer (B/D) is a firm in the business of buying and selling securities, operating as both a broker and a dealer, depending on the transaction.
-Merrill Lynch, Morgan Stanley & Co, and Wells Fargo Advisers are the three largest B/Ds.
-There are also many regional and independent B/Ds, such as LPL Financial, Ameriprise, and Raymond James.
+Merrill Lynch, Morgan Stanley & Co, and Wells Fargo Advisers are the three largest B/Ds.1 There are also many independent B/Ds, such as LPL Financial, Ameriprise, and Raymond James.

 The business model of many B/Ds usually includes some type of revenue sharing, in which a mutual fund company or some other fund manager pays the B/D to be on its platform.
 Some regulators contend that such a payment influences what funds get offered to clients.

 The outcome of this B/D-vs.-the Prez dispute is important, so when it finally gets resolved, I will be sure to update readers about it in a future article.
 Remember: financial advisors are either registered representatives affiliated with broker-dealers or investment-adviser representatives working for investment advisers.
-I am dual- registered—that is, I am a registered representative of a broker-dealer and an investment adviser representative.
+I am dual- registered—that is, I am a registered representative of a broker-dealer and an investment-adviser representative of an investment advisor.

 These are the opinions of financial advisor Tim Hayes and not necessarily those of Cambridge Investment Research.
 They are for informational purposes only, and should not be construed or acted upon as individualized investment advice.

 - Della, Gloria, “US Labor Department proposes rule defining ‘fiduciaries’ of employee benefit plans,” Oct.
 21, 2010, U.S. Department of Labor, http://www.dol.gov/opa/media/press/ebsa/EBSA20101472.htm